 Scots participated in Newfoundland and Labrador's resident fishery during the 19th century, but primarily as merchants instead of as fishers.
 This was in contrast to English and Irish settlers, who worked in far greater numbers as fishers than they did as merchants.
 Although Scottish merchant firms were outnumbered by English firms, they were among the wealthiest and most successful on the island, and frequently exported more fish overseas than their competitors.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 03.04.011), QE II Library, Memorial University, St. John's, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 03.04.011), Queen Elizabeth II Library, Memorial University, St. John's, NL.

 Almost all Scottish people involved in the fishery were Lowlanders living in St. John's and other commercial centres on the Avalon Peninsula and Bonavista Bay.
 Most came from the port towns of Greenock and Glasgow, which had established regular trade links with Newfoundland and Labrador during the 18th century.
 As the colony's fishery evolved from a migratory industry to a resident one in the early 19th century, it became profitable for Scottish merchants to establish premises on the island.

 Scottish involvement with the Newfoundland and Labrador fisheries was almost nonexistent before 1707, when Scotland and England joined to form the United Kingdom of Great Britain.
 After that point, it became easier for Scottish merchants to participate in commercial activities with English colonies overseas, which included Newfoundland and Labrador.